djblanc360/dev-daryl-blancaflor-q3-2024/README.md

 * refactor `components/modals/index.js` to have promotions logic in separate `components/modals/promotions.js`

-* create `/integrations` directory to organize 3rd-party services
+* create `integrations/` directory to organize 3rd-party services

+* create symlink process for `.css` files in the `components/` directory

 * create an interface API (BFF architecture) to translate and structure data coming form 3rd-party services